 Dr. Humphreys fell on a patch of ice on the 17th of January, 1845, severely injuring his head.
 Due to his injury, Dr. Humphreys wasn’t able to continue in the medical profession.

 Dr. Humphreys died on the 15th of July, 1870.
-His wife died on the 22nd of May 1893.
-They were buried at the Duart Cemetery in Duart.
+His wife died in Zone Twp (Chatham-Kent) on the 22nd of May 1893.
+Dr. and Mrs. Humphreys were buried at the Duart Cemetery in Duart.